justinli0423/home/README.md

    - shut down (?)
    - log off (if login screen is implemented)

+---
+Bugs:
+ - First drag not working for CMD
+ - cmd not display history

+---

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)